paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `palimpsest`

 #### NOTES ON PALIMPSEST
-- Additional notes on palimpsest.
+- Description of the palimpsest.
 - DB id: `palipsestnotes`

 #### ANCIENT RESTORATION